alexlusher/bowl_challenge/README.md

 7) How would you design it if it was streaming data?

-<b>RESPONSE: If latency is an issue, then Kafka streaming is more appropriate than Spark streaming.
-Otherwise, Spark streaming would be best.</b>
+<b>RESPONSE: If latency is an issue, then Kafka or Spark streaming would more appropriate than Python processing of batch processing.
+Otherwise, Python would be OK.</b>

 The Spark-based solution for data stream would be a microservice with REST API where JSON data are processed by Spark and the processed data would be stored in datastore.
 The Python code would be adapted for PySpark.

-8) Any other insights you can derive from the data
+8) Any other insights you can derive from the data?

 <b>RESPONSE: The following metrics can be captured to measure email campaign funnel</b>
 - #1: Number of emails delivered